panutat-p/certified-kubernetes/INGRESS.md

 *  Acts as a layer of abstraction between the external traffic and the services running in the cluster
 *  Define rules to route traffic to specific services or pods based on criteria
+*  Create an ingress alone will not work

 ```yaml
 apiVersion: networking.k8s.io/v1